simolus3/drift/.github/ISSUE_TEMPLATE/bug_report_devtools_extension.md

 **Describe the bug**

 A clear and concise description of what the bug is, what behavior you saw.
-If this is a feature request, ignore delete this.
+If this is a feature request, please describe the feature you're interested in.

 **Expected behavior**